aas-integration/partitions/README.md

 Partitions a list of projects L into N clusters based on their shared words.

-The idea to treat each project in L as a cluster.
-Then, we compare each project p against all the projects in L (excluding p).
-The purpose of this operation is to identify a project o that shares number (e.g., > 3) of words with p.
+The idea is to treat each project in L as a cluster.
+Then, each project p is compared against all the projects in L (excluding p).
+The purpose of this operation is to identify a project o that shares a number (e.g., > 3) of words with p.
 If identified, this project o is added to p.

 Notes: